 From Velneshwar, we will ride along a stunningly isolated part of Maharashtra, with pristine beaches and forests of Casuarina trees as we arrive at Tawsal jetty.
 The climbs will still be plenty, but slightly smaller in size as compared to the previous days.

 From Tawsal, we cross over by ferry to Jaigad from where one of the most scenic stretches of the expedition will begin.
 We will ride parallel to the long stretches of Malgund, Ganpatipule, Aare and Waare beaches until we arrive at Ratnagiri - the biggest city on our journey.
 Colorful fishing villages and expansive views from sea cliffs accompany us on the route, making every climb worth the effort.

 We ride through the city and on towards the pristine beach of Ganeshgule - our destination for the day.

 We will depart from Ganeshgule and make our way south, taking a quick halt at the cleanest beach Kasheli and visit kankaditya temple.
 This is a 10km detour from the route, but worth visiting.

 As we climb from plateau to plateau we will notice how the picturesque valleys and their slopes are dotted with rice, mango, jackfruit and supari plantations.

 This day will be slightly shorter as we arrive in the early afternoon at Dande, from where we take a boat to cross the Vagothan river and spend the evening visiting of the largest and best preserved forts in Maharashtra - Vijaydurg.
 We go for an organised guided tour of Vijaydurg to understand some interesting facts about the historical place.

-This would be of the longest days of the expedition, but with the terrain gradually flattening out, it will become easier to ride.
+This would be one of the longest days of the expedition, but with the terrain gradually flattening out, it will become easier to ride.
 We would now be riding through Maharashtra’s least populated district - Sindhudurg, famous for its pristine beaches and delicious cuisine.

 We will ride along the coast past the town of Devgad - famous for its Hapus mangoes, and along some extraordinary beaches and cliffs until the temple town of Kunkeshwar.